 As the benefits or goals has helped with their business and content strategy.

-So now, I’m learning about how they talk about content, how they talk about this particular product.
+So now, you’re learning about how they talk about content, how they talk about a particular product.

-Notice that it’s had 256 comments so people are answering this poster’s question and there are some great answers here that we can use to create a copy.
+There are some great answers here that you can use to create a copy.

 “What are some of the biggest challenges or problems?”

-Then start mining their answers for the commonalities so you can use those in your copy.
+Then start mining their answers for the commonalities so you can use in your copy.

-When you’re building out your websites for people who you understand the audience.
+When you’re building out your websites for people, you want to understand the audience.

-You know their frustrations as well and that’s how you build rapport.
+You want to know their frustrations as well fears, that’s how you build rapport.

 Find out what matters to your target audience and what they’re going through.

-Then include that in your copy whether you’re writing emails, landing pages, Facebook ads etc
+Then include that in your copy whether you’re writing emails, landing pages, or Facebook ads.